 Sickness leave benefit (sairauspäiväraha) is paid from the sickness insurance.
 Eligible are 16-67 year-old (from 2011) employees and self-employed.
-The benefit is paid for maximum of 300 weekdays.
+The benefit is normally paid for maximum of 300 weekdays.
 The benefit amount is based on person's previous employment income reported to the tax authorities or on the last 6 months average employment income.
 For self-employed the benefit is based on the estimated employment income which is the base for all their contributory benefits.

 Maternity leave benefit (äitiysraha) is paid for 105 weekdays.
 The minimum amount of the benefit equals the minimum amount of sickness leave benefit.
 Parental leave benefit (vanhempainraha) is paid either to a mother or to a father when the maternity leave period has expired.
 The benefit is paid for 158 weekdays to the parent who stays at home and takes care of the child.
 Both parents cannot receive the parental leave benefit at the same time.
 Increased parental leave benefit is paid for the first 30 days of paternal leave.
 Paternity leave benefit (isyysraha) is paid to a father for 18 days.
-The benefit can be divided into maximum of four distinct periods during the maternity or parental leave benefit.
+The benefit can be divided into maximum of four distinct periods during the maternity or parental leave periods.
+The standard amount of paternity leave benefit equals the standard parental leave benefit.